berkbid/GameplayAbilitySystem_Aura/Plugins/Nvidia/Streamline/Docs/ProgrammingGuideDLSS_G.md

 * `"stats"` (default `Shift-Ctrl-VK_HOME`)
   * Toggle performance stats
 * `"dlssg-toggle"` (default `VK_OEM_2` `/?` for US)
-  * Toggle DLSS-G on/off (override app setting)
+  * Toggle DLSS-G on/off/auto (override app setting)
 * `"write-stats"` (default `Ctrl-Alt-'O'`)
   * Write performance stats to file

 ### 10.0 DLSS-G AND DYNAMIC RESOLUTION

 DLSS-G supports dynamic resolution of the MVec and Depth buffer extents.
 Dynamic resolution may be done via DLSS or an app-specific method.
-Since DLSS-G uses the final color buffer with all post-processing complete, the color buffer must be a fixed size -- it cannot resize per-frame.
+Since DLSS-G uses the final color buffer with all post-processing complete, the color buffer, or its subrect if in use, must be a fixed size -- it cannot resize per-frame.
 When DLSS-G dynamic resolution mode is enabled, the application can pass in a differently-sized extent for the MVec and Depth buffers on a perf frame basis.
 This allows the application to dynamically change its rendering load smoothly.

 There are a few requirements when using dynamic resolution with DLSS-G: